Texas Republicans claim victory in Supreme Court ruling allowing congressional map to go into effect

 The map being upheld is a positive for Republicans who see it as a pathway to increasing their majority in the U.S. House of Representatives.
 But it also could signal that the Supreme Court would ultimately uphold California's redistricting map, which was drawn to give Democrats an advantage and cancel out Texas' actions.

-Thursday's decision was expected after Justice Alito made a preliminary ruling late last month siding with Texas.
-In it, he cited the "rapidly approaching" candidate filing deadline of Dec.
-8 as a reason to not revert back to Texas' 2021 congressional map, as the federal court in El Paso had suggested.
+Thursday’s decision wasn’t unexpected, coming just under two weeks after an administrative ruling from Supreme Court Justice Samuel Alito temporarily put a pause on the lower court’s decision.
+In it, he cited the “rapidly approaching” candidate filing deadline of Dec.
+8 as a reason to not revert back to Texas’ 2021 congressional map, as the federal court in El Paso had suggested.

 "When an election is close at hand, the rules of the road must be clear and settled," the election officials said.